Qatar Airways: Investments

-In 2015, they bought 9.99% of the International Airlines Group.
-Qatar has steadily increased its shareholding since then, and held 25.1% of the shares as at February 2020.
+In 2015, the Qatar Airways purchased 9.99% of the International Airlines Group.
+Qatar has steadily increased its shareholding since then, and held 25.1% of the shares as of February 2020.

-In December 2019, Qatar Airways purchased a 60% stake in Rwanda’s new $1.3 billion international airport, Bugesera International Airport.
-The MoU signed between Qatar Airways and the Rwandan government read, "The partnership features three agreements to build, own, and operate the state-of-the-art facility."
+In December 2019, the company purchased a 60% stake in Rwanda's new $1.3 billion international airport, Bugesera International Airport.
+According to the memorandum of understanding signed between Qatar Airways and the Rwandan government "The partnership features three agreements to build, own, and operate the state-of-the-art facility."

-In February 2020, Qatar Airways acquired a 49% stake in Rwanda's flag carrier airline, RwandAir.
-The partnership is intended to be beneficial for both the airlines as it would provide technical and financial support to RwandAir for its development and hub strategy, while Qatar Airways would be able to bypass the embargo imposed by neighbouring countries.
+In February 2020 Qatar Airways acquired a 49% stake in Rwanda's flag carrier airline RwandAir.
+According to reports, the partnership was to be beneficial for both airlines, as it would provide technical and financial support to RwandAir for its development and hub strategy, while Qatar Airways would be able to bypass the embargo imposed by neighbouring countries.

-Qatar Airways also invests a 10% stake in the LATAM Airlines Group.

-They also own a 9.99% stake in Cathay Pacific.
+Qatar Airways also owns a 10% stake in the LATAM Airlines Group, and a 9.99% stake in Cathay Pacific.

 Qatar Airways and jetBlue are minority shareholders in JSX.

+In 2024 Qatar Airways was announced as the Official Airline Partner and Official Cargo Airline Partner of MotoGP.
+As part of this new long-term collaboration, Qatar Airways is to offer passenger and cargo services for MotoGP™, which includes providing commercial tickets, charter flights for championship personnel, and freight services through Qatar Airways Cargo.

+In February 2025 the Australian Government approved the sale of 25% of Virgin Australia Holdings, allowing for Virgin to start flights to Doha from Perth, Brisbane, Sydney and Melbourne.
+These flights will be operated by Qatar Airways 777-300ER aircraft through a wet-lease to Virgin, allowing Qatar to have access to 28 additional flights per week through a code-share arrangement.

 Destinations

-Qatar Airways flies to over 90 countries on all 6 inhabited continents- including 13 destinations in India and 11 in the United States.
+Qatar Airways flies to over 90 countries on all six inhabited continents, including 13 destinations in India and 11 in the United States.

-In 2012, fourteen additional destinations were added to the Qatar Airways network: Addis Ababa, Baghdad, Belgrade, Erbil, Gassim, Kigali, Kiliminjaro, Maputo, Mombasa, Perth, Saint Petersburg, Warsaw, Yangon, and Zagreb.
+In 2012, fourteen more destinations were added to the Qatar Airways network: Addis Ababa, Baghdad, Belgrade, Erbil, Gassim, Kigali, Kilimanjaro, Maputo, Mombasa, Perth, Saint Petersburg, Warsaw, Yangon, and Zagreb.